kamilburda/gimp-export-layers/README.md

 If enabled, empty subdirectories from empty layers groups are created.

 **Ignore layer modes**
-Sets the layer mode to Normal for each layer.
+Sets the layer mode for each layer to Normal.
 This is useful for layers with opacity less than 100% and a layer mode different than Normal or Dissolve, which would normally be completely invisible if a file format supporting alpha channel is used (such as PNG).